 The Earl Ubell Grant program recognizes and supports exceptional student work that in some way seeks to make science, scientific method, and scientific findings accessible to non-scientists and popular audiences.
 Awards are presented to Division II and Division III student project with a focus on science and public health reporting; documentary photography, film, and video; and fact-based projects that address aspects of science in general.
 Student work supported by Ubell awards includes a radio documentary on mental health; sculptures representing neurobiological forms; a study of the reporting of selected medical issues in science news; a study of U.S. alcohol policy with the aim of reforming it; and a museum-style exhibition on global tuberculosis.

 - Award: $300-$800.
 Awards will be given to support such expenses as travel, conference attendance, book or periodical purchases, etc. Recipients are required to submit evidence of expenses (original receipts) and a short narrative report on the expenses and their relation to the academic work.
+Funding will be paid to student as reimbursement for project expenses.
 Award decisions will be made mid-April.

 - Eligibility: Grants will be awarded to students whose Division II Concentration or Division III Independent Project in some way seeks to make the scientific method or scientific findings accessible to non-scientists.
 Examples include science and public health reporting; documentary photography, film or video; and fact-based projects that address aspects of science generally.

 - Application Guidelines: Please submit, by email only, a 1-4 page proposal that has been crafted carefully with the support of your chair.
 The application must include the following:

 - Introduction: Describe the purpose of your proposed research.
 You should demonstrate that you have thought critically about the research and methodology or project plan.
 State the specific aims or research questions of your project.